Cerebrum: Cerebral hemispheres

 The cerebrum is divided by the medial longitudinal fissure into two cerebral hemispheres, the right and the left.
-The cerebrum is contralaterally organized, i.e., the right hemisphere controls and processes signals from the left side of the body, while the left hemisphere controls and processes signals from the right side of the body.
-There is a strong but not complete bilateral symmetry between the hemispheres.
+The cerebrum is contralaterally organized, i.e., the right hemisphere controls and processes signals (predominantly) from the left side of the body, while the left hemisphere controls and processes signals (predominantly) from the right side of the body.
+According to current knowledge, this is due to an axial twist that occurs in the early embryo.
+There is a strong but not complete bilateral symmetry between the hemispheres, while lateralization tends to increase with increasing brain size.
 The lateralization of brain function looks at the known and possible differences between the two.

 Development

 In the developing vertebrate embryo, the neural tube is subdivided into four unseparated sections which then develop further into distinct regions of the central nervous system; these are the prosencephalon (forebrain), the mesencephalon (midbrain) the rhombencephalon (hindbrain) and the spinal cord.
 The prosencephalon develops further into the telencephalon and the diencephalon.
 The dorsal telencephalon gives rise to the pallium (cerebral cortex in mammals and reptiles) and the ventral telencephalon generates the basal ganglia.
 The diencephalon develops into the thalamus and hypothalamus, including the optic vesicles (future retina).
 The dorsal telencephalon then forms two lateral telencephalic vesicles, separated by the midline, which develop into the left and right cerebral hemispheres.
 Birds and fish have a dorsal telencephalon, like all vertebrates, but it is generally unlayered and therefore not considered a cerebral cortex.
 Only a layered cytoarchitecture can be considered a cortex.